ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Delete the file boot.id in the root folder of game if existing, open the game by vc3.xbe, and start emulation.
 Press Alt-Enter to switch to fullscreen.

-Due to limitation of Cxbx-Reloaded, aim will have some distortions at corners of the screen.
+Due to limitations of Cxbx-Reloaded, aim will have some distortions at corners of the screen.

 <br>